 In July 2017, Google announced that Page speed was a ranking factor for the mobile search index.
-Then, in May 2021, Google launched Core Web Vitals to capture the end-user experience assessing the following:
+Then, in May 2021, Google launched Core Web Vitals to capture the end-user experience by assessing the following:

 - Interactivity - The First Input Delay (FID)